irworkshop/accountability_datacleaning/R_campfin/ms/ppp/docs/ms_ppp_stats.md

 Mississippi, **100%** of loans from Wells Fargo were missing job information while **0%** of those from PriorityOne Bank were.

-Here are the top ten banks with the greatest and least proportion of their loans missing job information (sorted by most loans given).
+The following two tables list the top ten banks with the greatest and least proportion of their loans missing job information (sorted by most loans given).

 <table class="kable_wrapper">